tuhh-softsec/vul4j/README.md

 JAVA16_HOME = <path-to-java-16-home-directory>
 ```
 Other configuration values are optional,
-if left empty the environment variables will be checked or a default value will be used.
+if left empty, the environment variables will be checked or a default value will be used.

+The `vul4j.ini` within the **vul4j git repository** is just a sample
+and will get overridden by certain operations.
+Make sure to edit the one in your home directory.

 4. You can check if everything is installed correctly:
 ```shell